Grate-Oracle-Lewot/GrateCrystal/README.md

 # Why did you use THIS beta mon instead of THAT one?

 Along with personal preference, I prioritized the ones that could most reasonably be given unique type combinations (unique within this hack, that is), thus allowing for wider type variety overall.

-# Why no Nuzlocke mode?

-The thing is, there are many variations, and it would be confusing and tedious to account for them all.
-Can you catch two of the same species?
-Does catching different members of the same evolutionary line count as catching the same species?
-What if you caught an earlier stage and then evolved it before encountering that evolved stage in the wild?
-What if you're doing a monotype run, so only encounters of that type are catchable?
-What if you're doing a run based on something more obscure like color?
-Do you want to make exceptions for shinies?
-What if no viable encounters can learn a necessary HM move?
-It just seems better to let the player handle all of that stuff.

 # How come turning off battle items doesn't stop the computer from using them?